Minal meets… Russell Pullan and Albert Chau, Fifth Dimension Chocolates

 We usually allow an extra 1-2 days to make sure we can fulfil all the orders.
 If a customer places the order the day after the deadline, there’s still time to have the chocolates delivered to him/her before Christmas.

-We would also put messages up on our website after the deadline, saying that we won’t be sending any chocolates out until mid-January, as we usually take a few weeks off and go travelling abroad, to have a well-earned rest and also get some inspirations for new products.@5DChocolates: We've tried a number of different promotion types.
+We would also put messages up on our website after the deadline, saying that we won’t be sending any chocolates out until mid-January, as we usually take a few weeks off and go travelling abroad, to have a well-earned rest and also get some inspiration for new products.@5DChocolates: We've tried a number of different promotion types.
 The pre-order discount seems most effective for us.
 Test what works for you. #MinalMeets #MarketingTips Click To Tweet

 Minal: Is offering a discount the best way to do what you do?
 Have you experimented with other offers?

-Russell: In the pre-COVID years when we could do chocolate fairs, we tried doing special offers such as multi-buy discount and product bundles.
+Russell: In the pre-COVID years when we could do chocolate fairs, we tried doing special offers such as multi-buy discounts and product bundles.
 But for what we do, the most effective way seems to be a pre-order discount as a lot of our business is via our website.

 We have migrated to a new email marketing tool as well as introduced 5DRewards Points (a loyalty membership scheme) this year, and so we will try to see if we can offer some extra rewards for our newsletter subscribers and regular customers.